kaushalch1/spotify/README.md

 ### `Sign in to confirm you're not a bot`

 YouTube is blocking `yt-dlp`.
-This is a hosting/YouTube limitation, not an extension syntax error.
-Search may work while audio playback and rooms remain unavailable.
+This is a hosting and YouTube restriction, not an extension syntax error.
+Search may continue to work while audio playback and room synchronization remain unavailable.

 ### `Receiving end does not exist`

 Reload the extension from `chrome://extensions`, close the popup, and open it again.
 This usually means the extension's offscreen document was not ready.

-## Security notes

-- Keep `.env` private.
-- Never commit API keys to GitHub.
-- Rotate an API key immediately if it is exposed.
-- Do not upload browser cookies to a remote server.
-- Restrict the YouTube API key by API and application where possible.

-## License

-This project currently uses the license field declared in `package.json`.
+This project uses the license specified in `package.json`.